iusztinpaul/hands-on-llms/README.md

 ### 2.1.
 Qdrant
 `vector DB`

-Go to [Qdrant], create an account, and follow [this document](https://qdrant.tech/documentation/cloud/authentication/?utm_source=thepauls&utm_medium=partner&utm_content=github) on how to generate the API Keys.
+Go to [Qdrant](https://qdrant.tech/?utm_source=thepauls&utm_medium=partner&utm_content=github), create a FREE account, and follow [this document](https://qdrant.tech/documentation/cloud/authentication/?utm_source=thepauls&utm_medium=partner&utm_content=github) on how to generate the API Keys.

 ### 2.2.
 Comet ML
 `ML platform`

-Go to [Comet ML](https://www.comet.com/signup?utm_source=thepauls&utm_medium=partner&utm_content=github), create an account, a project, and an API KEY.
+Go to [Comet ML](https://www.comet.com/signup?utm_source=thepauls&utm_medium=partner&utm_content=github), create a FREE account, a project, and an API KEY.
 We will show you in every module how to add these credentials.

 ### 2.3.
 Beam